Variance-Aware Baselines and Adaptive Learning Rates for Reinforcement Learning with Verifiable Rewards: Abstract

 \section{Abstract}

-Existing reinforcement learning (RL)-based post-training methods for large language models have advanced rapidly, yet their design has largely been guided by heuristics rather than systematic theoretical principles.
-This gap limits our understanding of the properties of the gradient estimators and the associated optimization algorithms, thereby constraining opportunities to improve training stability and overall performance.
-In this work, we provide a unified theoretical framework that characterizes the statistical properties of commonly used policy-gradient estimators under mild assumptions.
-Our analysis establishes unbiasedness, derives exact variance expressions, and yields an optimization-loss upper bound that enables principled reasoning about learning dynamics.
-Building on these results, we prove convergence guarantees and derive an adaptive learning-rate schedule governed by the signal-to-noise ratio (SNR) of gradients.
-We further show that the variance-optimal baseline is a gradient-weighted estimator, offering a new principle for variance reduction and naturally enhancing stability beyond existing methods.
-These insights motivate \textit{Optimal Baseline and Learning-Rate Policy Optimization (OBLR-PO)}, an algorithm that jointly adapts learning rates and baselines in a theoretically grounded manner.
-Experiments on Qwen3-4B-Base and Qwen3-8B-Base demonstrate consistent gains over existing policy optimization methods, validating that our theoretical contributions translate into practical improvements in large-scale post-training. \begingroup \thefootnote{} \footnote{ * Equal Contribution.\\ \Envelope \url{{zyzheng, alexpku, jiayi_sheng}@berkeley.edu} } \endgroup
+Reinforcement learning with verifiable rewards (RLVR) has emerged as an effective paradigm for post-training large language models, yet the design of its baselines and learning-rate schedules remains largely heuristic.
+This limits our understanding of the statistical properties of policy-gradient estimators and their interaction with optimization dynamics.
+In this work, we develop a theoretical framework for variance-aware baseline design and adaptive learning-rate selection in RLVR.
+Under a KL-regularized policy-optimization setting, we establish the unbiasedness of the resulting gradient estimator, derive exact variance expressions including the KL cross-covariance, and obtain an optimization-loss upper bound that enables principled reasoning about learning dynamics.
+Building on these results, we prove convergence guarantees and derive an adaptive learning-rate schedule governed by the signal-to-noise ratio (SNR) of the policy gradient.
+We further show that the variance-optimal baseline is a gradient-weighted estimator of the KL-regularized reward, providing a principled alternative to commonly used reward-based baselines.
+These results lead to two complementary improvements: a variance-optimal baseline and an SNR-adaptive learning-rate rule.
+Experiments on Qwen3-4B-Base show that each component independently improves policy-optimization performance.
+The learning-rate rule can also be naturally integrated with existing policy optimization methods to yield further gains, while combining it with the variance-optimal baseline gives the full Optimal Baseline and Learning-Rate Policy Optimization (OBLR-PO) method and achieves the strongest overall performance.